-A majority of mutual funds are open-ended.
-In a basic sense, this means that the fund does not have a set number of shares.
+A majority of mutual funds are open-ended, meaning that the fund does not have a set number of shares.
 Instead, the fund will issue new shares to an investor based upon the current net asset value and redeem the shares when the investor decides to sell.
 Open-end funds always reflect the net asset value of the fund's underlying investments because shares are created and destroyed as necessary.

 A load, in mutual fund speak, is a sales commission.
 If a fund charges a load, the investor will pay the sales commission on top of the net asset value of the fund's shares.
 No-load funds tend to generate higher returns for investors due to the lower expenses associated with ownership.

 Mutual funds are actively managed by a professional money manager who constantly monitors the stocks and bonds in the fund's portfolio.
-Because this is his or her primary occupation, they can devote considerably more time to selecting investments than an individual investor.
+Because this is their primary occupation, they can devote considerably more time to selecting investments than an individual investor.
 It provides the peace of mind that comes with informed investing without the stress of analyzing financial statements or calculating financial ratios.

-Every fund has a particular investing strategy, style or purpose; some, for instance, invest only in blue-chip companies.
-Others invest in start-up businesses or specific sectors.
-Finding a mutual fund that fits your investment criteria and style is absolutely vital; if you don't know anything about biotechnology, you have no business investing in a biotech fund.
+Every fund has a particular investing strategy, style, or purpose.
+Some, for instance, invest only in blue-chip companies, while others invest in start-up businesses or specific sectors.
+Finding a mutual fund that fits your investment criteria and style is vital; if you don't know anything about biotechnology, you probably shouldn't be investing in a biotech fund.
 You must know and understand your investment.

 The Importance of Dollar-Cost Averaging

-The dollar-cost averaging strategy is just as applicable to mutual funds as it is to common stock.
-Establishing such a plan can substantially reduce your long-term market risk and result in a higher net worth over a period of ten years or more.
+This strategy helps to ensure you don't dump large amounts of money into a mutual fund while the price point is high or overvalued, and it is just as applicable to mutual funds as it is to common stock.
+Establishing such a plan can substantially reduce your long-term market risk and result in a higher net worth over a period of 10 years or more.